Study in ITALY for Pakistani Students

 These include Italian government scholarships for foreign students, Italian University Scholarship etc for undergraduate, master or PhD/doctoral degrees.

-ITALY Universities list
+Low cost Italy Universities list

 There are two types of student visas in Italy, depending on the duration of the study program: